garethrepton/garethrepton.github.io/_posts/2018-12-15-Category Theory - Monoids.md

 {% endhighlight %}

-but these are not binary operations:
+but these are not binary operations because the output type is not of the same set as the inputs (unless the inputs are strings that is):

 {% highlight FSharp %}